 Ms. DeGrand also has successfully defended product liability and employment actions and litigated business and insurance coverage disputes.
 She has guided her clients through insurance disputes involving contested interpretations of professional liability and commercial general liability policies.

-Ms. DeGrand is a former President of the Appellate Lawyers Association and is included in the annual listing of “Super Lawyers” and “Leading Lawyers” in the area of appellate practice.
+Ms. DeGrand, the firm’s managing partner, is a former President of the Appellate Lawyers Association and is included in the annual listing of “Super Lawyers” and “Leading Lawyers” in the area of appellate practice.
 In 2015 she was named to Leading Lawyers’ list of Top 10 Women in Civil Appellate, and in 2016 she was inducted into the American Academy of Appellate Lawyers, an organization with its membership limited to appellate lawyers with a minimum of 15 years of practice focusing substantially on appeals and possessing a reputation of recognized distinction as an appellate lawyer.
 Ms. DeGrand currently serves as a member of the Illinois Supreme Court’s Committee on Professional Responsibility.

 Ms. DeGrand received her law degree from the University of Illinois College of Law, where she served as an associate editor of the University of Illinois Law Review.
 She received her undergraduate degree in journalism from the University of Illinois, where she was awarded Bronze Tablet, the University’s highest recognition for academic excellence.